Usbac/wolff/docs/testing.md

 ## Running tests

-First open your terminal, move to your Wolff project folder and run the following command with high privileges:
+Open your terminal, move to your Wolff project folder and run the following command with high privileges:

 ```
 vendor/bin/phpunit